RyanFCarr/CannaLogServer/readme.md

 `docker compose down`

 ## ENV
-### Mostly used by Docker build.
+### Mostly used by Docker run.
 Dev envs are set in launch settings
 ```
 MYSQL_SOURCE=
 MYSQL_DATABASE=